sakirschner/slb-api/README.md

 This project uses a few tools in order to assist with CI/CD which are not necessary for local development/testing but will be discussed here.

 - ## Terraform
-    <a href="https://www.terraform.io/">Terraform</a> is an infastrcture as code platform that manages the cloud services this project uses for hosting, which is handled via Amazon Web Services.
+    <a href="https://www.terraform.io/">Terraform</a> is an infrastructure as code platform that manages the cloud services this project uses for hosting, which is handled via Amazon Web Services.
 Defined in the deploy directory of this project, Terraform spins up everything needed to properly host the API via AWS during the CI/CD pipeline.
-It also provides the nevcessary tools to easily tear down the entire envitonment.
+It also provides the necessary tools to easily tear down the entire environment..
 In order to run Terraform locally you'll need to have:
     <br><br>
     - Access to the AWS account as an IAM user.
 Please contact scottakdev@gmail.com for more information.
     - Install <a href="https://github.com/99designs/aws-vault">AWS Vault</a> on your machine with the proper AWS credentials defined below.